 I work in a lab—-so safety first—we must have our feet and legs covered, no tank tops either.
-I wear a lab coat all day, and since it’s hospital based we can’t wear jeans.posted over 4 years ago
+I wear a lab coat all day, and since it’s hospital based we can’t wear jeans.posted about 5 years ago

 I have two jobs…